 The tailored industry program was designed to ‘take local global’ and showcase Australia’s capability across the oil and gas supply chain.
 It delivered a customised workshop and bespoke mentoring experience that enabled participants to identify in-market opportunities, scope relevant commercial and financial strategies and equip participants with the skills, language and tools required to translate these into tangible commercial outcomes.

 As part of Australia's first-ever country pavilion at Gastech, NERA brought the country's top energy and gas technology innovators together to deliver a strong showcase of local innovation, talent and future capability to the world stage, showing the benefits of collaboration across the supply chain.
 The Australian pavilion — Australia's first-ever country pavilion at Gastech — helped provide a launch pad for the 'Team Australia' delegation, which featured the 10 participating Smart Australia SMEs and other organisations from across Australia’s energy resources sector, to connect with the global supply chain.

-In March 2020, a selection of innovators from the OGTC and Station Houston will join NERA in Perth for the Australasian Oil and Gas Exhibition & Conference (AOG), marking the final leg of the international TechXchange journey.
-Stay tuned for more on this exciting journey.
+In March 2020, a selection of innovators from the OGTC joined NERA in Perth for the Australasian Oil and Gas Exhibition & Conference (AOG), marking the final leg of the international TechXchange journey.
+These companies were TenzorGEO, Resolute Energy Solutions, and Test1.